-The Lost Cyclist by David V. Herlihyby julie - Friday, September 10, 2010
+The Lost Cyclist by David V. Herlihyby Julie Horton - Friday, September 10, 2010

 The Epic Tale of an American Adventurer and His Mysterious Disappearance

 It’s the late 1800s and the “safety bicycle” has just been introduced in the USA.
 The age of the high wheel is quickly coming to a close and America is mad about these new easy-to-ride bicycles, featuring same-size wheels.
 Bicycle sales triple from 1892 to 1893, spurred by new technology and publicity from magazines and newspapers that feature bicyclists who challenge themselves with around-the-world treks.
 The Lost Cyclists tells the story of one such adventurer, Frank Lenz.
 It’s also a recap of the investigation into Lenz’s mysterious disappearance, led by fellow cycle tourist William Sachtelben.
 Along the way you will learn about the golden age of cycling, the state of the world in the 1890s, and the technological advancements that made the bicycle the vehicle of choice for the American public.